Bellway: History

-In 2018, the company was reported to be on track to build 10,000 homes for the first time in its history.
-This activity was attributed to low interest rates and good mortgage finance providing buoyancy to the housing market.
+In March 2018, the company was reported to be on track to build 10,000 homes for the first time in its history; this increase in activity was attributed to low interest rates and good mortgage finance providing buoyancy to the housing market.
+During 2019, Bellway announced that it was reducing its exposure to the London housing market in favour of developments outside of the capital, which were deemed to be more profitable.